 ;

-We must be notified when certain work-related events (notifiable events) occur.
-The information below explains what a person conducting a business or undertaking needs to do if a notifiable event occurs.
-It also explains what events are notifiable.
+The health and safety regulator must be notified when certain work-related events (notifiable events) happen.
+This guide provides information about what a person conducting a business or undertaking (PCBU) needs to do if a notifiable event happens.

 Download: